 - Rinse the salmon fillets and pat with paper towel until they are completely dry.
 Using the back of your knife, scrape any excess moisture from the skin of the salmon.

 - In a small bowl, combine the garlic, parsley, and dill.
 Spread this mixture out onto a tray.

 - Brush the flesh of both salmon fillets with Dijon mustard and season with salt and pepper.

 - Place the salmon flesh side down in the garlic herb mixture and press to coat.

 - Heat the oil in a skillet.
 Add salmon skin side down.
 Cook for 3 minutes or until skin has browned and crisped up.
-Add more oil as desired.

 - Add butter, and as it melts, spoon over top of the salmon.

-- Remove salmon to a plate.
+- Transfer salmon to a plate.